pip-services/pip-services-docs/content/en/conceptual/caching/caching_basic/_index.md

 ### Wrapping up

 In this tutorial, we have seen how to cache a value for later use.
-First, we saw how to use the MemoryCache class, which provides a set of methods to store, retrieve and remove a value from memory.
-Then, we saw the NullCache class, which has the same methods as the MemoryCache class, but in practice doesn't cache any value and only works as a dummy instrument.
+First, we understood the ICache interface.
+Then, we learned how to use the MemoryCache class, which provides a set of methods to store, retrieve and remove a value from memory.
+Finally, we saw the NullCache class, which has the same methods as the MemoryCache class, but in practice doesn’t cache any value and only works as a dummy component.